Skip to main content

 Features

-• Session persistence: Automatic session management with stamper keys stored locally.
+• Session persistence: Automatic session management with stamper keys stored in ~/.phantom-mcp/session.json.

 • Multi-chain support: Works with Solana, Ethereum, Bitcoin, and Sui networks.